"I am glad that taking part in a trial might help others on their own cancer journey.”

 A study looking at developing a quality of life questionnaire for anal cancer

-It is important to find out how the symptoms of cancer and side effects of treatment affect people’s
+It is important to find out how the symptoms of cancer and side effects of treatment affect people’s quality of life.
+To do this, doctors ask people to fill in quality of life questionnaires.

 How to join a clinical trial